-Change in transportation traditionally occurs slowly due to the time required for major infrastructure projects, and the challenges associated with changing people's daily behavioral patterns.
+Change in transportation traditionally occurs slowly due to the time required for major infrastructure projects, and the challenges associated with people's daily behavioral patterns.
 However, in recent years, advancements in technology have begun to converge in the transportation sector.
 These emerging technologies and services are disrupting the transportation status quo in cities and counties throughout the world.
-Examples of these innovations include new ways of using existing transportation modes such as ride hailing (transportation network companies), shared mobility options like bike sharing and car sharing, and ondemand or micro-transit.
+Examples of these innovations include new ways of using existing transportation modes such as ride hailing (transportation network companies), shared mobility options like bike sharing and car sharing, and on-demand or microtransit.
 It also includes innovations that are functionally new modes such as self-driving cars.
-Finally, it includes innovations that will profoundly impact the effects that transportation system has on communities, e.g., emissions of ground-level pollutants, and the environment (e.g., carbon dioxide emissions), such as electric vehicles and fuel economy standards.
-See the Technology and Innovation modal strategy in Chapter 6 for more information on these types of projects.
+It further includes innovations that will profoundly impact the effects that transportation system has on communities, e.g., emissions of ground-level pollutants, and the environment (e.g., carbon dioxide emissions), such as electric vehicles and fuel economy standards.
+See the Technology and Innovation modal strategy in